ordina-jworks/ordina-jworks.github.io/_posts/2019-09-12-API-first-development-with-OpenAPI-or-Swagger.md

 # OpenAPI Generator: generate API compliant code
 > Generate code that is compliant with your API spec with OpenAPI Generator

-You are practising the API first approach.
-The teams have agreed on the API specs.
-It's time to start implementing our API!
+When you agreed on the specification of your API it is time to start implementing it!
-No dependencies on other teams anymore.
-We already defined the interface of our application.
-Let's go ahead with the implementation.
+The specification is shared across the different teams and they can each start implementing separately.

 Time to code!
 If I write code, I might make mistakes.
 So let's generate code that is completely compliant with the specs.

 OpenAPI Generator is a hugely popular [repository](https://github.com/OpenAPITools/openapi-generator){:target="_blank"} on github.
-It allows you to generate code that is completely in line with your API spec since you create it automatically from this specification.
+It allows you to generate code that is completely in line with your API specification.

 On `mac` you can just install the `openapi-generator-cli` by installing it via brew.